 Management.
 As discussed above and under Item 6, "Performance-Based Fees and Side-by-Side Management," we manage different types of Accounts having different fee arrangements.
 Side-by-side management of different types of Accounts raises potential conflicts of interest.
-Registered Funds, for example, generally pay management fees based on a fixed percentage of assets under management, while

-Separate Accounts and Private Funds may have more varied fee structures, including a combination of asset- and performance-based compensation (for example, carried interest) or wrap fees.
-Where (i) the actions taken on behalf of one Account may affect other similar or different Accounts (e.g., because such Accounts have the same or similar investment styles or otherwise compete for investment opportunities, have potentially conflicting investments or investment styles, or have differing ability to engage in short sales and economically similar transactions) and (ii) PIMCO and its personnel have different interests in such Accounts (e.g., PIMCO or its related persons are exposed to differing potential for gain or loss through different compensation structures - including circumstances where some Accounts pay only asset-based fees while others are subject to performance-based or incentive fees or allocations), PIMCO has an incentive to favor certain Accounts over others that may be less lucrative to PIMCO or its affiliates, or to favor Accounts in which it or its affiliates have a significant proprietary interest.
+Registered Funds, for example, generally pay management fees based on a fixed percentage of assets under management, while Separate Accounts and Private Funds may have more varied fee structures, including a combination of asset- and performance-based compensation (for example, carried interest), while Wrap Fee Clients are subject to wrap fees of which PIMCO receives a portion for its advisory services.
+Where (i) the actions taken on behalf of one Account may affect other similar or different Accounts (e.g., because such Accounts have the same or similar investment styles or otherwise compete for investment opportunities, have potentially conflicting investments or investment styles, or have differing ability to engage in short sales and economically similar transactions) and (ii) PIMCO and its personnel have different interests in such Accounts (e.g., PIMCO or its related persons are exposed to differing potential for gain or loss through different compensation structures - including circumstances where some Accounts pay only asset-based fees while others are subject to performance-based or incentive fees or allocations), PIMCO has an incentive to favor certain Accounts over others that are less lucrative to PIMCO or its affiliates, or to favor Accounts in which it or its affiliates have a significant proprietary interest.

-In addition, it is possible for there to be situations in which PIMCO is incentivized to influence the valuation of certain investments.
+In addition, although PIMCO is not the book of record for Accounts, PIMCO has incentives to influence the valuation of certain investments.
 For example, where applicable, PIMCO could be incentivized to employ valuation methodologies or take other actions that: (i) improve an Account's track record; (ii) minimize losses from investments that have experienced a permanent impairment that must be returned prior to receiving performance-based or incentive fees or allocations; or (iii) increase fees payable to PIMCO or its affiliates.
 Similarly, when PIMCO receives performance-based fees or allocations, or PIMCO portfolio management personnel have a financial incentive to achieve gains in excess of the disincentive to suffer losses (e.g., through incentive compensation arrangements), PIMCO and/or such personnel have an incentive to choose investments that are riskier or more speculative than might otherwise be chosen.
 PIMCO may also be incentivized to hold on to investments that have poor prospects for improvement in order to receive ongoing fees in the interim and, potentially, additional compensation (for example, carried interest) if such asset's value appreciates in the future.
-Depending on the structure of the arrangement, performance-based fees and allocations may provide for compensation to PIMCO on unrealized gains, and may provide a financial disincentive to the client to terminate the advisory arrangement.
+Depending on the structure of the arrangement, performance-based fees and allocations provide for compensation to PIMCO on unrealized gains and provide a financial disincentive to the client to terminate the advisory arrangement.
 To mitigate these conflicts, PIMCO's policies and procedures seek to provide that investment and valuation decisions are made based on the best interests of Clients, in accordance with applicable law, and without consideration of PIMCO's (or such personnel's) pecuniary, investment or other financial interests.